-- vegetable or olive oil;

-- an electric drill with a 3/32" bit (optional);

-- a Phillips screwdriver or power drill with a Phillips bit.

-- 1. Remove all parts from inside the big box.
-Inside the big box, you will have:
+- 1. Your Sapling has arrived in three boxes.
+Remove all parts from inside the boxes.
+Inside the boxes, you will have:

-- One (1) Sapling barrel;
+- $\Box$ One (1) barrel firebox;

-- one (1) Sapling Evaporator Pan
+- $\Box$ one (1) Sapling Evaporator Pan;

-- one (1) Sapling Stack Flange;
+- $\Box$ one (1) 90° Sapling Stack Elbow;

-- one (1) Sapling Stack Elbow;
+- $\Box$ two (2) Sapling Stove Pipes;

-- one (1) Sapling Stack Bracket;
+- $\Box$ one (1) Sapling Stack Flange;

-- two (2) pieces of Sapling Stove Pipe;
+- $\Box$ a smaller box, containing:

-- one (1) door;
+- $\circ$ one (1) door

-- one (1) door frame;
+- $\circ$ one (1) door frame

-- two (2) leg sets; and

-- a bag of hardware, containing: three (3) self-drilling screws, two (2) clevis pins, eight (8) each: bolts, nuts, and lock washers for the legs, sixteen (16) each: bolts, nuts and lock washers for the door frame, four (4) nuts, bolts and washers for the Sapling Stack Flange, one (1) pour-off valve, and a smidge of pipe tape.

-- 2. First, set aside the Sapling Evaporator Pan, the pour-off valve, and the smidge of pipe tape.
+- o two (2) leg sets - $\circ$ one (1) ball valve - a smidge of pipe tape - o eight (8) each: bolts, nuts, and lock washers for the legs - o sixteen (16) each bolts, nuts and lock washers for the door frame - $\circ$ two (2) clevis pins to attach door to frame - o four (4) each bolts, nuts and washers for the Sapling Stack Flange - three (3) self-drilling screws, and - $\circ$ one (1) bung hole cover. - 2.
+First, set aside the Sapling Evaporator Pan, the pour-off valve, and the smidge of pipe tape.
 Then, assemble the leg sets onto the barrel using the predrilled holes and the nuts, bolts and lock washers.

 HINT: The easiest way to assemble the legs is as follows.
-(If you have already installed the door, uninstall it.
-We're going upside down!)
+If you have already installed the door, uninstall it.
 Orient your Sapling "bottom-up," with the cavity facing down.
 (It helps to have a skinny table or workbench or pair of sawhorses to do this while steadying the unit.)
 Align the holes in each leg set (so that the feet face the rear of the machine) on the corresponding holes on the barrel and push a bolt through each pair of holes.
 When all bolts have been inserted, reorient the unit exit-hole down (door-side up) with the cavity facing you.
 Install the lock washers and nuts and tighten!

 - 3. Next, assemble the door frame onto the barrel using the nut and bolt assemblies provided, making sure that the catch for the door latch is on the left and the hinge pieces on the right. - 4.
 Next, assemble the door on the frame by carefully aligning the holes on the door hinge piece just above the holes on the frame hinge piece.
 Then, gently tap the clevis pins in place to secure the door to the frame. - 5.
 Center the Sapling Stack Flange to the exit hole in the back of the unit.
-Mark the location of the four predrilled holes in the flange on the back of the barrel with pencil, chalk or a nail.
+Mark the location of the four predrilled holes in the takeoff on the barrel with pencil, chalk or a nail.
 Predrill those holes.
 Using the bolts, nuts and washers provided, affix the flange to the back of the barrel.
 (If you don't have a drill with a 3/32" bit, you can use one or two of the self-tapping screws to "drill" the hole.) - 6.
 Slide the Sapling Stack Elbow on the Sapling Stack Flange affixed to the back of the barrel.
-Adjust the elbow so that the exit of the elbow is pointed straight up and the elbow is inserted into the flange as far as possible.
-Screw the elbow to the flange by driving one self-tapping screw straight down through the place where the elbow and flange overlap. - 7.
-Fit a piece of Sapling Stove Pipe onto the Sapling Stack Elbow. - 8.
-Fit the second piece of pipe onto the first piece of pipe. - 9.
-Place a two-inch layer of sand and/or ashes in the bottom of your barrel.
-CAUTION: failure to place an insulating layer in the bottom of your barrel can result in catastrophic failure the fire may burn right through your barrel!
-If you are insulating your barrel with Sapling Firebrick or the like, you may choose to skip this step or go belt & suspenders.
-Up to you! - 10.
-Coat the exterior of the barrel with a thin layer of vegetable or olive oil (apply with a paper-towel or rag).
-Voila!
-The Sapling Firebox, which forms the base of each of your Sapling's four functions: grilling, smoking, baking and sugaring.
+Adjust the Sapling Stack Elbow so that the exit of the elbow is pointed straight up and the elbow is inserted into the takeoff as far as possible.
+Screw the elbow to the flange by driving one self-tapping screw straight down through the place where the elbow and flange overlap.
+Use the remaining self-tapping screw to further stabilize the elbow, as needed.